idumenil/42-Minitalk/README.md

 `./client "PID" "Your string"`

-#### Test script

-To check if the program run in particular case and how much time takes, you can use these shell script :

-[to do list : insert test.sh file]

 ## 💡 Project details

 This project needs to be familiar with UNIX signals and bitwise operation.